"O gentlemen, the time of life is short!

 The quotation above, from Shakespeare's Henry IV, was written on the back wall of the original English Form of John Lyon School and reminds us to live our lives well.

-Many people wish to remember loved ones through gifts to the School which will benefit pupils now and in the future.
+Many people wish to remember loved ones through gifts to the School that will benefit pupils now and in the future.

 This page is where past and future meet: dedicated to remembering Lyonians who lived their lives to the full, through gifts for future generations.

 Jerry Geelan (OL 1966-1973) is fondly remembered by many OLs and inspired the "Jerry Geelan Bursary Fund".
 Many OLs have donated to the fund, in Jerry's memory, to assist a local child to attend John Lyon School.

 Margaret Palmer worked at John Lyon School from 1973 to 1984.
 She loved the School and stayed close to it and the OLA in her retirement through her son, Keith Palmer, who made a very generous donation to the OL bursary fund in her memory.